Michelle Filling-Brown, PhD

-Michelle Filling-Brown, PhD, serves as the Associate Provost for Academic Affairs.
+Michelle Filling-Brown, PhD, serves as the Dean, Academic Affairs.

 Previously, Filling-Brown served as Dean of Humanities and Social Sciences.
 Filling-Brown also chaired the Department of English which includes majors in English/Writing, and minors in Theater, English, Writing, and Gender and Body Studies.
 In 2014, Filling-Brown received the Lindback Award for Distinguished Teaching, an honor awarded at institutions of higher education in Pennsylvania and New Jersey.
 Filling-Brown was awarded the 2012 Rose and Raymond Green Faculty Scholars Award.